Rafael-BL/lttng-dynamic-instrumentation/README.md

 4. Probe instrumentation
 5. Detaching and reattaching to the same process.
 Dyninst doesn't keep any mapping of the memory address used in the previous attach, which means reattaching and writing to the tracee's address space will overwrite previously copied data.
 6. Tracing floating point parameter
-7. Tracing function calls to a dynamic library (e.g. malloc)

 ## Known bugs